 Hello!
-I’m Mary Gow, the voice behind ArtSpirit7.
+I’m Mary Gow, the voice of ArtSpirit7.
 Welcome!

 The term “ArtSpirit” is derived from the book, The Art Spirit, first published in 1923, compiled by Margery Ryerson.
-The book is a collection of heartfelt notes and lectures of 20th century painter and influential teacher and lecturer, Robert Henri, who taught at the New York Art Students League.
+The book is a collection of heartfelt notes and lectures of 20th century painter and influential teacher and lecturer, Robert Henri, who taught at the New York Art Students League (“ASL”) in the 1920’s.

 - “When the artist is alive in any person, whatever her kind of work may be, she becomes an inventive, searching, daring, self-expressing creature.
 She becomes interesting to other people.
 She disturbs, upsets, enlightens, and she opens ways for a better understanding.
 Where those who are not artists are trying to close the book, she opens it, shows there are still more pages possible.”

-I hope you find a bit of practical inspiration here – some real Soul Food!
+I hope you find practical inspiration here – real Soul Food!

 p.s.
-You’ll find a review of my art in the San Francisco Examiner.
+If you want to read more about me here’s a review of a show of my work that was in the San Francisco Examiner.

 “Your work is beautiful!”